JDutil/spree_bootstrap/README.md

 SpreeBootstrap
 ==============

-**NOTICE: This repo was built for Spree 2-0-stable & Bootstrap 2, and has not been updated yet for the latest versions of Spree.
+**NOTICE: This repo was built for Bootstrap 2 & Spree 2.x, and will not be updated for Bootstrap 3 & Spree 3.
 There is a newer more promising alternative being developed for the latest versions of Spree and Bootstrap 3 located at [https://github.com/200Creative/spree_bootstrap_frontend](https://github.com/200Creative/spree_bootstrap_frontend) please check it out if your looking for a newer version!**

 This project aims to replace the spree_frontend's use of the skeleton css framework in favor of Twitter Bootstrap.